nicole-dwenger/cdsvisual-mnistclassification/README.md

 The data used in this project is the MNIST dataset, which contains 70000 images of dimensions of 28x28 (784 features).
 All images were scaled using min-max-regularisation and split into 80% training and 20% test data.

 ### Logistic Regression and Neural Network Classifier
-The Logistic regression classifier was run using no regularisation, and the saga algorithm.
+The logistic regression classifier was run using no regularisation, and the saga algorithm.
 The neural network classifier was trained using a layer architecture of 784-32-16-10 and was trained for 10 epochs.

 ## Repository Structure